-What are some open source remote sensing software packages?
+Open source remote sensing software

 There is no exception for open source remote sensing software.

 The big plus: